hchiam/learning-css/README.md

   - relatedly, `grid-template-areas` lets you map out grid children in a more visual way.
 It also goes on the container that you set `display: grid` on.
 You can assign something like `grid-area: A;` to each child item.
   - <https://codepen.io/hchiam/pen/PoKdVya?editors=1100>

-## more recent CodePen experiments made around the time I'm taking [CSS in JS](https://css-for-js.dev/) course:
+## more recent CodePen experiments and notes made around the time I'm taking [CSS in JS](https://css-for-js.dev/) course:

 - CSS shadow via "box-shadow" vs via "filter: drop-shadow": https://codepen.io/hchiam/pen/YzrrVGL